Compassion-ly/Compassion.ly/README.md

 *Mobile Development Documentation*

-## COMPASSION.LY
+<h1 align="center">## COMPASSION.LY</h1>
-<h3 align="center">COMPASSION.LY is an Android application designed to provide recommendations for fields of study and college majors based on the user's learning activities in the app.</h3>h3>
+<h3 align="center">COMPASSION.LY is an Android application designed to provide recommendations for fields of study and college majors based on the user's learning activities in the app.</h3>
 <p align="center">

 - *Features :*